Skip to product information

 Height: 75cm / Width: 52cm / Depth: 50cm / Seat Height: 44cm / Armrest Height: 65cm

-PRICE: Please enquire
+PRICE: Please enquire with quantity specified

 View full details